kartonfarkas/api_docs/source/suite/index.rst

 Emarsys API
 ===========

-The Emarsys API provides programmatic access to the Emarsys B2C Marketing Cloud.
+Emarsys API provides programmatic access to the Emarsys B2C Marketing Cloud.
 Most of our customers use our API to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.